Mazanderani people: Assimilated populations in Mazandaran

-In the Safavid, Afsharid, and Qajar eras Mazandaran was settled by large numbers of Georgians, Circassians, Armenians and other peoples of the Caucasus, whose descendants still live across Mazandaran.
+In the Safavid, Afsharid, and Qajar eras Mazandaran was settled by large numbers of Georgians, Armenians, and other peoples of the Caucasus, whose descendants still live across Mazandaran.
 The names of many towns, villages and neighbourhoods in Mazandaran reflect this legacy by bearing variations of the name "Gorji" (i.e., Georgian), although most of the Georgians are assimilated into the mainstream Mazanderanis.
 The history of Georgian settlement is described by Iskandar Beg Munshi, the author of the 17th century History of Alam Aray Abbasi.
 In addition, European travelers such as Chardin and Della Valle have written about their encounters with the Georgian, Circassian and Armenian Mazanderanis.